Their Contribution to the Sciences of Geology and Palaeontology

 Whilst at the Zurich Polytechnic he studied geology, the science of the rocks and substances that make up the earth’s surface, and palaeontology, the science of the history of life on Earth through the fossil remains of living organisms.
 After graduating he worked in Paris from 1851 to 1854 principally at the Muséum d’Histoire Naturelle.
 It was whilst working in Paris and influenced by his peers that he developed the concept of the subdivision of beds and courses into stages.

 It was at the Zurich Polytechnic, however, that Mayer-Eymar spent most of his career and where in 1858 he was appointed assistant in the geology faculty.
 Shortly afterwards, he became lecturer and curator of the collections, a position which he held until his death.
-Zurich State archives show that Mayer-Eymar moved to Zurich on 31st January 1873 but his place of residence is not documented.
+Zurich City archives record that Mayer-Eymar moved to Zurich on 31st January 1873.
+His residence is documented as Gessnerallee 54 in the Zurich Address Book of non-citizens.
 In 1875 he was appointed professor of stratigraphy and palaeontology at the University of Zurich.
 Records show that later, on 2nd 1896 he moved to Limmaplatz 34 where he spent his remaining years.
 The archives show a list of tenants at the time.
 One was a Swiss Federal Railway conductor and another silk dyer.
 It appears the Mayer-Eymar seems to have lived a rather modest lifestyle for a University Professor.

 Limmaplatz square was significantly changed in 1898 when the tram line was built across it and it was further developed in 1930.
 In spite of these changes the building still stands but it has been renovated and the main entrance moved to the back of the building.
 The address is now Fierzgasse 30.